Styles

 Colours

 Link colours on different background types and in different themes have been included in TNA Frontend.
-Sometimes black or white links are used.
-See some examples of how colours should be used in National Archive services.

 Black or white links can be used for components that appear on every page such as breadcrumbs and the footer because users will be familiar with links in these locations.